top of page

-Pain After Limb Lengthening Surgery: What You Can Expect, and How to Manage It
+Pain After Limb Lengthening Surgery: What to Expect and How to Manage It

-If you're planning to grow taller through limb lengthening, you’re probably already prepared for the big things.
+If you’re planning to get taller with limb lengthening, you’ve probably already heard about the big things.
 The surgery.
 The time commitment.
-The rehab.
+The long recovery.

-But there's something quieter that shapes the entire journey: how you handle pain.
+But there is something quieter that shapes the entire journey: how you handle pain.

 Not the scary kind.
 Not the emergency kind.
-Just the persistent, everyday discomfort that follows the body as it adapts to a new shape.
+More like the persistent, everyday discomfort that shows up while your body adjusts to a new “normal.”

 Let’s break it down.